scalikejdbc/scalikejdbc-cookbook/en/01_install.md

     brew install sbt

 For Windows and Linux users, please download a zip file from the sbt official site.
-For more information there is a guide at the site.
+You can see the guide on the site for more detail.

 ## Adding ScalikeJDBC